Robin Mason, PHD

 Robin Mason, seen from the chest up, wearing a white floral shirt, and long brown, wavy hair

-Scientist, Women’s College Research Institute
+Scientist, Women’s College Hospital Research and Innovation Institute

 Assistant Professor, Dalla Lana School of Public Health, University of Toronto